RCP should heed message and resign from Union cabinet: Kushwaha | Politics

 It also pooh-poohed the suggestion, made explicitly by Jaiswal, that those with two children or less be provided with incentives in government jobs, pointing out that a similar proposal was rejected in 2000 by the Atal Bihari Vajpayee government at the Centre which chose to focus more on health and education, like the Nitish Kumar administration has been doing in the state.

-The JD(U) statement also pointed out that in 2017, the Narendra Modi government also discontinued special increments given to those who adopted family planning measures observing that the people had become sufficiently aware of the need for population control.
+The JD(U) statement also said that in 2017, the Narendra Modi government also discontinued special increments given to those who adopted family planning measures observing that the people had become sufficiently aware of the need for population control.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)